 UPC (Connor): UG advising – who is doing what; what is CASA’s job?

-GPC (Harris): Harris postponed the meeting until the Dean can be present – the next topic of discussion is the executive MPA
+GPC (Harris): Harris postponed the meeting until the Dean can be present – the next topic of discussion is the executive MBA.

 *Misc note: School of Nursing has online peer review journal – something we should look into (for MNA per Connor and for HSA per Callahan).
 Nursing is working with Connor on digital database.